 - Green Peas

-I have listed food that I enjoy and eat, but there are many other foods that help with electrolytes and there are other electrolytes that your body produces naturally too, without requiring any food or supplementation unless your health condition requires it.
-These are high in electrolytes.
+I have listed food that I enjoy and eat, but there are many other foods that help with electrolytes and there are other electrolytes that your body produces naturally too.

-Many people have gone through a stint of muscle cramps in their life, but if they’re regularly reoccurring but occur out of the mentioned circumstances, you should see a doctor or another resource for it and ensure that there’s no underlying conditions.
+Many people have gone through a stint of muscle cramps in their life, but if they’re regularly reoccurring, you should see a doctor for it.
+Ensure that there’s no underlying conditions.
 Otherwise, I hope that this was helpful and we go on with our lives with less muscle cramps and more fitness.